DennisRudolf/Continuous_Authentication/architecture.md

 The client component is implemented as a Windows and MacOS application using Tkinter.
 The application provides two main functionalities for the user:

-1. Account creation, which is registration with the enrolment protocol.
+1. Account creation, which is registration with the enrollment protocol.
 2. Initiating a continuous authentication session, corresponding to the authentication protocol.

 The following two sections describe these functionalities in detail.

 ## Registration Function

-The registration window, depicted in the [Registration Window](#Registration-Window), enables the user to execute the enrolment protocol with the IdP.
+The registration window, depicted in the [Registration Window](#Registration-Window), enables the user to execute the enrollment protocol with the IdP.

 To initiate this process, the user must complete the registration form, which includes: